redkite-labs/redkitecms-docs/cookbook/redkite-cms-practical-manual-part-1.rst

 Type "Buy now" into the "Button text" input and choose "primary" from the "Button type" combobox, then click "Save" to confirm.

-Do the same with the nearing button but only change the "Button text" in "Read more".
+Do the same with the button next but only change the "Button text" in "Read more".

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img12.jpg